 The Larimore School District continues to practice proven and practiced accounting procedures with budgeting.
-We finished the 2021-22 school year with another positive balance, exceeding \$150,000 in carryover.
+We finished the 2022-23 school year with a positive balance of almost \$7,000 in carryover.
 There are several reasons for this positive balance such as our budgeting and purchasing practices, but we also received a great deal of federal funds that were used in the appropriate expenditure lines that assisted our district with the projected budget.
-We are planning for a positive ending balance for the end of the current budget year 2022-23.
+We are planning for a negative ending balance for the end of the current budget year 2023-24 at (\$135,000).

 The District held a successful referendum for the construction of a new gymnasium that will be attached to the elementary school in November of 2021.
 The total cost of the proposed addition is \$4,000,000.
 We will be able to use \$830,000 in federal funds, \$170,000 from the reserve fund and \$50,000 from the building fund to apply to this construction in addition to the referendum.
-The City has issued a first round of special assessments for city-wide infrastructure improvements.
-The assessment for the 1st round for the School District is approximately \$250,000.
-We are estimating that the City will assess a second round of assessments within the next 24 months for paving the streets in the community, that amount could be in excess of \$250,000.
-The total School District assessment for the street, water, sewer project is estimated to be around \$500,000.
-The School District is determining how to pay those assessments to save interest dollars.
+We are expecting an assessment in excess of \$650,000 from the city of Larimore for infrastructure construction for water, sewer, curb & gutter, and paving.
+The board has added a 1.47 levy to cover the cost of this assessment.

 We continue to utilize our existing personnel to provide a system of checks and balances for our finances.
 The system, obviously, is not perfect because of the lack of personnel, but we have developed a system between faculty, administration, and business management in our attempt to reduce any type of fraud.
+To the district's knowledge, they have not experienced any type of employee fraud for over five years.